uqlibrary/technology-training/R/heatmaps/heatmaps_intermediate.md

 > instructions](https://github.com/uqlibrary/technology-training/blob/master/R/Installation.md)
 > are available if you don’t have R and RStudio installed already.

 - On your own computer:
   - Open RStudio
   - Make sure you have a working internet connection
 - On Library computers:
   - Log in with your UQ username and password
   - Make sure you have a working internet connection
   - Open the ZENworks application
   - Look for the letter “R”
   - Double click on RStudio which will install both R and RStudio

 ## Essential shortcuts

 - function or dataset help: press <kbd>F1</kbd> with your cursor anywhere in a function name.
 - execute from script: <kbd>Ctrl</kbd> + <kbd>Enter</kbd>
 - assignment operator (`<-`): <kbd>Alt</kbd> + <kbd>-</kbd>

-## Material

-### R Project
+## R Project

 Everything we write today will be saved in your script, so please remember to create your project on your H drive (or USB stick) if you use the University computers, so you can go back to it after the session.

 - Create a new project:
   - Click the “New project” menu icon
   - Click “New Directory”
   - Click “New Project”
   - In “Directory name”, type the name of your project, e.g. “heatmaps”
   - Browse and select a folder where to locate your project (for example, an “r_projects” directory where all your projects live)
   - Click the “Create Project” button
 - Create new folders with the following commands:

 ``` r
 dir.create("scripts")
 dir.create("plots")
 ```

 - Create a new R script called “heatmaps.R” in the “scripts” folder:

 ``` r
 file.create("scripts/heatmaps.R")
 file.edit("scripts/heatmaps.R")
 ```

-### Method 1: the base `heatmap()` function
+## Method 1: the base `heatmap()` function

 As a first example, we will use a built-in dataset called `mtcars`.

-#### Explore the data
+### Explore the data

 ``` r
 ?mtcars